flectra-hq/flectra/doc/reference/testing.rst

 ===============
-Testing Odoo
+Testing Flectra
 ===============

 There are many ways to test an application.
-In Odoo, we have three kinds of tests
+In Flectra, we have three kinds of tests

 - Python unit tests (see `Testing Python code`_): useful for testing model business logic